Techni-Dan/VParrotWebApp/README.en.md

 - [https://nodejs.org/en/download](https://nodejs.org/en/download)

 In the [.env](.env) file  we must define the information concerning the access to the database.
-DBHOST="127.0.0.1" -> the IP address, DBPORT="3306" -> the port number, DBNAME="VParrotWebApp"' -> the database name, DATABASE_PASSWORD="" -> without password in local network, MYSQL_DB_USER="root" -> for the user.
+DBHOST="127.0.0.1" -> the IP address, DBPORT="3306" -> the port number, DBNAME="VParrotWebApp" -> the database name, DATABASE_PASSWORD="" -> without password in local network, MYSQL_DB_USER="root" -> for the user.

 ```bash
 DBHOST="127.0.0.1"